|

 remember... qualify, qualify, qualify.

-You're back from your show, you're tired, and you have a pile
+You're back from your trade show, you're tired, and you have a pile

 of mail and a folder full of emails to go through.
 You've got two meetings